iPapkorn/telega/README.md

 3. Kindly avoid the use of numerical or non-numerical currency values, as this can be misleading.

-4. Ads categorized as crypto, forex, stocks, bets, and movies can only apply for a 3-day plan.
+4. Ads categorized as movies, crypto, forex, stocks, bets and other finance category can only apply for a 3-day plan.

 5. Adult content is prohibited.